Do That to Me One More Time: Composition

+Release and reception

 "Do That to Me One More Time" became Captain & Tennille's second and final number-one hit (also their final Top 40 song in the U.S.) when it reached the pinnacle of the Billboard Hot 100 chart the week ending February 16, 1980.
 The song had logged four consecutive weeks in the runner-up position on this chart behind Michael Jackson's hit "Rock with You" before ascending to the top of the chart.
 The song spent a single week in the pole position before being succeeded on February 23 by Queen's "Crazy Little Thing Called Love".
 Overall, "Do That to Me One More Time" spent 27 weeks on the Hot 100.

 The song also achieved some crossover success on the Billboard adult contemporary and R&B charts.
 It was their highest-charting hit on the UK Singles Chart, where it reached number seven in March 1980.
 It also peaked at number three in Australia and was number one in the Netherlands.
-Record World called it a "warm & tender pop-a/c gem."

-The duo also recorded a version of the song in Spanish translated as Amame Una Vez Mas.
+Record World called "Do That to Me One More Time" a "warm & tender pop-a/c gem."
+Writing for Stereogum, Tom Breihan criticized the song due to perceiving the lyrics about married sex to be too sleazy and described the production as "ugly and antiseptic late-'70s easy-listening nothingness", scoring the song 2/10.